architecture-first/boa-showcase/docs/programming/Special-Features.md

 ![](images/Special-Features/Special-project.png)

-View the bulletin board to see when Actor is ready to receive messages.
+View the bulletin board (via [Redis Commander](Tips-and-Tricks.md#install-redis-commander)) to see when Actor is ready to receive messages.
 This is the case where the Actor's status is "Active" and "running".
 We are looking for the 'holiday01' project Actor.